vtex-apps/release-notes/docs/2019-week-39-40/user-identifier-extension.md

 Traditionally, the VTEX IO store's login form only accepted two inputs: e-mail (as user identifier) and password.

 **The** `User Identifier Extension` **now allows other user identifiers, apart from the e-mail, to also be used on the login form through an extension app**.
-This extension app's function is to interpret the user identifier chosen on the login form and send the system the email that's linked to that login.
+This extension app's function is to interpret the user identifier chosen on the login form and send the system the email that's linked to that user.

 <div class="alert alert-warning">
 :warning: The login improvement doesn't handle the extension app's development.
 This is up to you, according to your store's desired user identifier.
 The `User Identifier Extension` merely supports the extension app.